davejermy/GettingDataProject/CodeBook.md

 # Tidy Dataset Code Book
-This describes the columns in the Tidy Dataset that is created by the run_analysis.R script
+The Tidy Dataset that is created by the run_analysis.R script contains four columns: subject, activity, variable and average.
+This code book describes each of these columns.

 ###Subject
 Integer column